Sport in Saint Petersburg: 2022 Russian invasion of Ukraine

+Because of the Russian invasion of Ukraine, the 2022 UEFA Champions League final, which was set to be played in St Petersburg's Krestovsky Stadium, was relocated to the Stade de France in Saint-Denis, France.

 Sports

 Bandy

-A sport with long history in Russia is bandy, and this was played on the frozen Neva River in the 19th Century.
+A sport with long history in Russia is bandy, and this was played on the frozen Neva River in the 19th century.
 The Saint Petersburg team Yusupov Sad («Юсупов Сад») toured Germany, Sweden and Finland in 1907 under the name Sankt Petersburger Amateur Eislaufverein and won most of its games.
 Bandy was also played during the Soviet years, with Dynamo Leningrad becoming the runner-up for the Soviet Cup in 1947 and Lenin IVF Leningrad being the runner-up for the Soviet Union Championship in 1952.
 However, Saint Petersburg has not had an elite team in this sport since BSK Saint Petersburg had to cease its operations in 2005.

 Basketball

 Piterbasket, a team sport closely resembling basketball, created in 2002 at Saint Petersburg.

 Chess

 Chess tradition was highlighted by the 1914 international tournament, in which the title "Grandmaster" was first formally conferred by Russian Tsar Nicholas II to five players: Lasker, Capablanca, Alekhine, Tarrasch and Marshall, and which the Tsar had partially funded.